The Addams Family (pinball): Background

 Negotiations for the license initially began between the developers of the film, Orion, and Roger Sharpe at Williams.
 They were concluded with Paramount who took over completion of the film when production costs rose.
 Some, including Pat Lawlor, had reservations about obtaining the license after Orion got into financial difficulties.

 At a lunch with Ken Fedesna, general manager of Williams Electronics, Pat Lawlor learned that the license had been secured.
-He quickly went to Roger Sharpe and said his favorite television show when he was young was The Addams Family and asked to be the designer for this game.
+He quickly went to Roger Sharpe and said his favorite television show when he was young was The Addams Family and requested to be the designer for this game.

 Early development for the game began with an alpha-numeric display as the design team initially thought the extra $100 cost for a dot matrix display (DMD) could be better spent on the playfield; when the new capabilities of a DMD soon became clear with Terminator 2 this was incorporated into the design of The Addams Family.
+At the start of development the idea to use a dolls house design complete with furniture in the backbox was conceived, but abandoned due to cost.
+The game uses a version of the backbox used in earlier Williams game, but is its first use on a Bally game.
+The cloud topper is based on a scene in the script of the movie, but cut from the final version.
+The design team of the game attended the opening of the movie in Hollywood.

 During production of the game, the performance of Raul Julia was noted as being particularly good by the sound designer, Chris Granner.
 Anjelica Huston insisted her nose was redrawn on the backglass from an early version, so the artist John Youssi flew to California to draw a sketch and obtain approval.

 The game was launched at a sound stage at Paramount Pictures.
 Pat Lawlor and other members of the design team went on a radio show hosted by Rick Dees.
 A live broadcast included members of the cast of the film, producer Scott Rudin, and MC Hammer.